GRay2002/MediaRentalManager/README.md

 9. Compute monthly expenses for each store.
 10. List all expired subscriptions and customer details.

-Please refer to the [Queries](#queries) section in this README file for detailed explanations and query examples.

 ## Usage

 To use the CD DVD Rental Store Database, you need to have a supported relational database management system (RDBMS) installed, such as MySQL, PostgreSQL, or Oracle Database.
 Follow these steps to set up the database: